-I do not, though, think that as EAP or ESP teachers or lecturers we should be involved in proofreading.
+I do not, though, think that as EAP or ESP teachers or lecturers or learning developers we should be involved in proofreading.

 I think this is also true for teachers of academic development and study or academic skills etc. In addition, I do not think students should be encouraged to use professional proofreading services.
 I am not saying that dissertation or thesis supervisors should not proofread their students’ work; that is their decision.
 I’m not talking about journal editors or commercial publishers.
 I’m talking about EAP or ESP teachers in their role as ESP or EAP teachers or learning developers in their role of developing learners.

 There are several reasons why I do not think we should be involved with proofreading: